Anushka-045/job-application-form/README.md

 - 🌈 Focus and hover effects for better interactivity
 - ✨ Clean UI with shadow and border radius

-## 📸 Screenshot

-> *(Include a screenshot of the form here for better appeal — you can upload an image and paste the GitHub path here)*
+ad an image and paste the GitHub path here)*

 ## 📂 Folder Structure